Century Scholars

 What type of work will I be doing?

+Students will do research with a mentor; usually at Rice University or the Texas Medical Center.
 Depending on the project, duties for the various projects may include reading first-person narratives and journals, engaging in Internet exchanges with researchers at other institutions, conducting interviews with research subjects, designing research strategies, analyzing data, cloning genes, and writing and testing computer software.

 If I don't like my project, can I change?